The Marches LEP secured Growth Deal funding to help tackle the skills gap in the region.

-This project will fit out the new land based and vehicle engineering workshop at the Holme Lacy Campus.
-The project includes increased facilities for welding and fabrication, modern computer linked engineering equipment and agricultural machinery for teaching purposes, and will deliver 40 apprentices and develop a higher engineering course by 2021.
+This investment has enabled the college to fit out the new land based and vehicle engineering workshop at the Holme Lacy Campus.
+The project included increased facilities for welding and fabrication, modern computer linked engineering equipment and agricultural machinery for teaching purposes, and will deliver 40 apprentices and develop a higher engineering course by 2021.

 Project funding – Growth Deal funds: £197,400 and other public funding of £394,800.

-This project will develop a new engineering and manufacturing training centre in Shrewsbury.
-The project will provide access to modern industrial standard machinery and equipment and will be directed specifically at the advanced manufacturing sector.
+This investment has helped SBC Training to develop a new engineering and manufacturing training centre in Shrewsbury.
+The project is providing access to modern industrial standard machinery and equipment and is being directed specifically at the advanced manufacturing sector.
 The project includes a new mezzanine floor, capital machinery and tooling.
 The outputs from the project will be 202m2 commercial floorspace occupied, 36 apprenticeships, 30 businesses supported and 60 additional qualifications will be delivered, all by March 2021.

-This project is the development of an Advanced Manufacturing Hub, regional training centre in Bridgnorth.
+This project has developed an Advanced Manufacturing Hub, a regional training centre in Bridgnorth.
 The project is led by four partners, Grainger and Worrall, Classic Motor Cars, Salop Design and Engineering and In-Comm Training.
-The new facility will provide learners with new opportunities to apply new found skills in a real life manufacturing situation and will deliver 684 apprenticeships, 1,172 qualifications, 480 bite size training courses and will support 279 businesses by March 2021.
+The new facility provides learners with new opportunities to apply new found skills in a real life manufacturing situation and will deliver 684 apprenticeships, 1,172 qualifications, 480 bite size training courses and will support 279 businesses by March 2021.